JayWhiteBuffalo/green-coding/README.md

 **TravelUp Application**

 TravelUp is a web application that empowers users to explore and review cities.
 It provides a platform for users to create accounts, submit reviews, and rate cities, contributing to a community-driven resource for city recommendations.
 The application utilizes a relational MySQL database to store user information, reviews, ratings, and location details.
-Additionally, external API usage includes OAuth-based authentication for obtaining location demographics.
+Additionally, external API usage includes OAuth-based authentication for obtaining users authentication.

 **Base Feature List**